Flying with the Cormorants

 Seeking Sanook

-A new book by William M Christie
+A debut novel by W M Christie Mel Christie

-Frustrated with his job and contrary to all the naysayers telling him to stay, Mark Manoukian, a second-generation Armenian immigrant living in South London, decides to spend a year in Southeast Asia, China, and Japan in search of a new life, love, and purpose.
-He ditches his two-hour commute from his soot stained sublet and sets off instead for Bangkok, where in the spirit of THE WHITE LOTUS, the budget version (think less Four Seasons, more Four Cockroaches in a Dorm) or EAT PRAY LOVE (with more countries) he meets con artists, mercenaries, an ex-drug lord, and several mosquito-ravaged travellers; and the search takes nine years.
+Frustrated with his job and contrary to all the naysayers telling him to stay, Aren Manoukian (Առէն Մանուկեան) Ren Manoukian, a second generation Armenian rootless in London, decides on a year in Southeast Asia, China, and Japan to search for life, love, and meaning.
+He ditches his two-hour commute from his soot stained sublet and sets off instead for Bangkok, where, in the spirit of THE WHITE LOTUS, the budget version (think less Four Seasons, more Four Cockroaches in a Dorm) or EAT PRAY LOVE (with more countries) he meets con artists, mercenaries, an ex-drug lord, and several mosquito ravaged travellers.

 Cormorant (鵜)